malvikavaidya/federated_gnns_project/README.md

 - matrix to show howmany nodes are overlapping (between A and C) normalized by the number of nodes from all clients
 - degree and client distribution

+synchronous communication routes (A shares data with B, etc) train and then share data fine tune with data from neighbors have a unique story training clients and aggregating models
+Compare against idealized (fully connected client and subset (read up on paper))